J. M. Lelen: Commitment to religious life

 He joined the Sulpician Order and became a Roman Catholic priest upon ordination at Notre Dame Cathedral of Paris on September 24, 1898.

 Father Lelen came to America in 1899, after working in France with the Sulpicians.
 He taught at Dunwoodie Seminary in Yonkers, New York.
 Later he traveled to France, then returned to North America serving in Canada and eventually New Orleans.
 The climate in New Orleans did not agree with Fr.
 Lelen and he requested and was granted assignment in Covington, Kentucky in 1907.

 His first assignment was as chaplain of Good Shepherd Convent in Fort Thomas, Kentucky.
 He became editor of "The Christian Year" the diocesan newspaper of the Roman Catholic Diocese of Covington in January 1912.
 He then served as pastor of St. Paul parish, Florence, Kentucky from 1915 to 1918.

 Father Lelen became pastor of St. Francis Xavier Church in Falmouth, Kentucky in 1918.
 He continued to write many books, pamphlets, magazine articles and newspaper articles.
 He was a regular contributor to The Falmouth Outlook, the weekly paper of Falmouth, Kentucky.
 He continued in this pastorate until he retired in 1954.

 Author and correspondent

 In 1952 his translation "The Confessions of St. Augustine", from the original Latin, was published in English, one of the first in this language.

 He was a prolific author of prayer books throughout his life.
 He corresponded with and met many notable figures, including Margaret Mitchell, Alice Brown, William Dean Howells, Mark Twain, Jules Verne and Clare Boothe Luce.

 Upon his 1954 retirement he lived at the Glenmary Missionaries in Cincinnati.
 In September, 1963 the Papal Cross (Pro Ecclesia et Pontifice) bestowed by Pope Paul VI was granted to Father Lelen on the occasion of his 65th anniversary of his ordination.
 "The Cross of Honor" as it is known is bestowed upon laypersons and clergy who have given exceptional service to the Church.
 The medal hangs upon a gold and white ribbon.

-He died in Cincinnati, Hamilton County, Ohio on May 23, 1964.
+He died in Cincinnati, Ohio on May 23, 1964.